elf4j/elf4j/README.md

   ```

 - It is considered a setup error to have multiple provider JARs in the classpath without a selection.
 The ELF4J facade
-  falls back to no-op in all error scenarios related to logging service provider discovery.
+  falls back to no-op on all errors related to logging service provider discovery.

 ```java
 class SampleUsage {